SBGit-2019/Pyside-QCP/README.md

 ## License

 This project is licensed under the GPL v3 License - see the [LICENSE](https://github.com/SBGit-2019/Pyside-QCP/blob/master/LICENSE) file for details.
-You can also use this project in commercial projects if you have a commercial license for the used libraries
+Additionally, you can also use this project in commercial projects if you have a commercial license for the used libraries
 * Qt 5.x
 * QCustomPlot 2.x
-The use of this python wheel is allowed when the above license requirements are fullfilled.
+The use of this python wheel is also allowed when the above license requirements are fullfilled.

-Note that commercial licenses are available for [QCustomPlot](https://www.qcustomplot.com/).
+Note that commercial licenses are available for [QCustomPlot] at https://www.qcustomplot.com/.

 ## Acknowledgments